chsasank/chsasank.github.io/_posts/project_turing/2020-10-31-richard-hamming-one-mans-view-of-computer-science.md

 ---

 <div class="small">
-This is a 1968 Turing award lecture by Richard Hamming.
+This is the 1968 Turing award lecture by Richard Hamming.
 His citation reads "For his work on numerical methods, automatic coding systems, and error-detecting and error-correcting codes."
 Yellow highlights/annotations are my own. <a onclick="disableHighlight()" href='#'>You can disable them.</a>
 </div>

 ## Abstract